 STEM qualified workers from new graduates to mid-career professionals are not guaranteed employment despite messages from governments around the world that STEM graduates are desperately needed.
+Study shows that the STEM crisis is a myth.

 IEEE Spectrum contributing editor, Robert Charette, boldly tackles misleading information surrounding whether there is a shortage in STEM workers in the US.
 By looking into what defines a STEM worker, whether they hold a certain academic level, how many there are in the US according to their qualifications, the author better informs the reader as to why the US government is funding more STEM programs and pushing for more STEM workers.